jnqian99/academic-performance/README.md

 Unsupervised clustering explored potential groupings of students:
-- **KMeans Clustering**:
+- ### KMeans Clustering:
-    ### Methodology and Results
+    #### Methodology and Results
     To determine the optimal number of clusters (`k`), we calculated the **Silhouette Score** for values of `k` ranging from 2 to 10.
 As shown in the plot below, the highest Silhouette Score was achieved at `k=3`.
-This value was selected as the optimal number of clusters.
+However, since the **Silhouette Score** for `k=2` and `k=3` are very close  (less than 0.03 difference), **domain knowledge** and the specific problem context should play a significant role in selecting the optimal number of clusters.
+In this case, since the problem is binary (e.g., “dropout” vs. “not dropout”), using `k=2` might align better with the data’s underlying structure.

     For k=4 and beyond, the Silhouette Score dropped significantly to some very low value (~0.09) suggests that the clusters become less meaningful, possibly due to splitting existing clusters or introducing noise.
-The Silhouette Score supports the choice of k=3 as the optimal number of clusters.
-However, the relatively low overall scores (maximum ~0.25) suggest that the dataset does not form highly distinct clusters, which might result from overlapping features or noise.
+Overall, the relatively low scores (maximum ~0.25) suggest that the dataset does not form highly distinct clusters, which might result from overlapping features or noise.

+    **We chose k = 2 as the optimal number of clusters of Kmeans.**

     ![Silhouette Score](results/clustering_silhouette_kmeans.png)

-    After selecting `k=3`, we applied K-Means clustering to the dataset.
+    After selecting `k=2`, we applied K-Means clustering to the dataset.
 To visualize the clusters, we reduced the data to **3** dimensions using **Principal Component Analysis (PCA)**.
 The resulting clusters are displayed in the 3D scatter plot below.
 Each color represents a distinct cluster.

     ![K-Means Clustering](results/clustering_3d_kmeans.png)